troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 ```
 and we find that the magnetic field is zero at the centre of the cable ($r=0$), and increases linearly up to the edge of the cable ($r=R$).

-**Discussion:** In this example, we used Ampère's Law to model the strength of the magnetic field inside and outside of a current-carrying cable.
-In order to apply Ampère's Law inside the cable, we took into account that only a fraction of the current is enclosed by the Amperian loop.
+**Discussion:** In this example, we used \ampere's Law to model the strength of the magnetic field inside and outside of a current-carrying cable.
+In order to apply \ampere's Law inside the cable, we took into account that only a fraction of the current is enclosed by the Amperian loop.
 This problem is analogous to applying Gauss' Law to determine the electric field inside and outside of a uniformly charged sphere.
 :::

-(sec:magneticsource:interpretation)=
+## Interpretation of \ampere's Law and vector calculus
-## Interpretation of Ampère's Law and vector calculus
+:label: sec:magneticsource:interpretation
-In this section, we discuss Ampère's Law in the context of vector calculus and provide a different perspective, mostly for informational purposes.
-The integral that appears in Ampère's Law is called the "circulation" of the vector field, $\vec B$:
+In this section, we discuss \ampere's Law in the context of vector calculus and provide a different perspective, mostly for informational purposes.
+The integral that appears in \ampere's Law is called the "circulation" of the vector field, $\vec B$:
 ```{math}
 \oint \vec B \cdot d\vec l
 ```